pabloferg/dialogflow1/README.md

 First we need to create an agent on Dialogflow - just follow these steps.

-Make sure you create an Intent with some Training phrases.
-In this example, we create intent `GetFlightInfo`.
+Make sure you understand the basics of tensorflow: you can start [here](https://dialogflow.com/docs/getting-started).

+For this example we just create and Agent (`my-mind`) and an Intent (GetFlightInfo).

 ![Screenshot](dialogflow_screenshot.png)